cose-wg/HPKE/draft-ietf-cose-hpke.md

 #  IANA Considerations {#IANA}

-This document requests IANA to add new values to the COSE Algorithms registry and to the Common Header Parameters registry, defined in {{RFC8152}} (in the Standards Action With Expert Review category).
-Additionally, IANA is asked to create a new registry called 'HPKE Sender Registry'.
+This document requests IANA to add new values to the COSE Algorithms registry and to the COSE Header Algorithm Parameters registry, defined in {{RFC8152}} (in the Standards Action With Expert Review category).

 ## COSE Algorithms Registry